Information about Theophylline

 Expert advice for Theophylline

-- Theophylline will not work for sudden wheezing or asthma attacks once they start.
+- It does not work right away and should not be used to relieve sudden breathing problems.
 Always keep a fast-acting (rescue) inhaler with you.

-- Notify your doctor if you have ever been diagnosed with the kidney, liver or heart disease, or have a smoking history.
+- Notify your doctor if you have ever been diagnosed with kidney, liver or heart disease, or if you have a smoking history.
 Your dose may need to be adjusted.

 Frequently asked questions for Theophylline

 Yes, Theophylline is a phosphodiesterase enzyme inhibitor.
 It mainly inhibits phosphodiesterase III and to a lesser extent phosphodiesterase IV enzymes.
 It works by relaxing the muscles in the walls of the airways which opens the airways and makes breathing easier.

 Q. Is Theophylline available?

 Theophylline is available for use in the treatment of diseases like asthma and chronic obstructive pulmonary disease (COPD).
 However, it is a prescription drug and should be used as advised by your doctor.

 Theophylline is a relatively safe drug if used as advised by your doctor.
 It is not devoid of side effects, especially if an overdose has been taken.
 An overdose can cause stomach pains and make you feel sick.
 It can cause fast or irregular heartbeat, make you feel very restless or cause fits.
 It should always be taken as advised by the doctor.